mmende/soundengine/README.md

 * `setMute(mute?: boolean)` - Mutes or unmutes the output.
 * `getOptions(): engineOptions` - Returns the current engine options.
 * `setOptions(options?: engineOptions)` - Sets the engine options.
+* `synchronize()` - Clears the internal buffer queues.
+If there for example is a large delay between the input and the output after initializing a new engine, calling `synchronize` could potentially minimize this delay.

 ### Engine options